At a Glance

 The Executive Committee acts for the Council between regular meetings of the Council on urgent matters.
 It also reviews and advises the Council on governance, membership of the Council, and membership and duties of the committees.

-The Executive Committee is chaired by the Council Co-Chairs, Anne Campbell and Dave Pine.
+The Executive Committee is chaired by the Council Co-Chairs, Nancy Magee and Dave Pine.